Unlike other products by The Ordinary, their Argireline 10% Solution isn’t one that’s discussed all too often.

 The ingredient list of The Ordinary’s Argireline Solution 10% is pretty straightforward and the active ingredient is third on the list, which means it’s fairly potent.

 Acetyl Hexapeptide-8 is the famous peptide that’s marketed by manufacturers as “Botox in a jar”.
 The basis for this claim is that it targets the same wrinkle-forming mechanism (wrinkles formed by facial muscle movement during facial expressions) as Botox, but the way it works is very different.

 The manufacturer did several studies to prove that Argireline has some mild effects on smoothing wrinkles.
 However, this wasn’t even close to Botox.

 A Chinese study that involved 60 subjects concluded that there was 48% improvement of rough skin and wrinkles.

-However, bare in mind that these subjects received a randomized treatment of argireline or placebo in a ratio of 3:1 and they were only applying their treatments on the peri-orbital lines (around the eyes).
+However, bear in mind that these subjects received a randomized treatment of Argireline or placebo in a ratio of 3:1, and they were only applying their treatments on the peri-orbital lines (around the eyes).

 Additionally, a Spanish University also did some research and found that Argireline increased the level of skin moisturization and decreased both the depth and width of wrinkles “significantly”.